What is ups.exe?

-Ups.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if ups.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+Ups.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if ups.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 Ups.exe file information

-Description: The file ups.exe is located in the folder C:\Windows\System32.
+Description: The original ups.exe is an important part of Windows and rarely causes problems.
+The file ups.exe is located in the folder C:\Windows\System32.

 Known file sizes on Windows 7/XP are 18,432 bytes (94% of all occurrences) or 16,384 bytes.